lukaszfabia/social_media_db/nosql/README.md

 W baza w MongoDB w atlas jak będzie brakować miejsca no to trzeba iść lokalnie.

+## How to run

+### Setup

 You need to create file named ".env" in this directory, which will contain:

 ```bash
 MONGO_URI=